tshepang/blog/content/2012-review.md

 categories = ['movies']
 +++

-**best direction** is from *Zero Dark Thirty*, an unflinching portrayal of a fictionalised hunt for a famous terrorist, and interestingly doesn't take an obvious moral stance on murder, though it does not ignore the toll violence has on the victims, and some of the perpetrators.
+The **best direction** is from *Zero Dark Thirty*, an unflinching portrayal of a fictionalised hunt for a famous terrorist, and interestingly doesn't take an obvious moral stance on murder, though it does not ignore the toll violence has on victims, and some of the perpetrators.
 Attention to detail is impressive too.
 The movie is followed by *Freelancers*, due to its edginess.

-**best performance** is by Michael Shannon playing a fearsome hitman in *The Iceman*.
+The **best performance** is by Michael Shannon playing a fearsome hitman in *The Iceman*.
 He is followed by...
 - Ray Liotta, who plays his boss in the same movie